bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AntennaType_31c4VZLhD5Ve8keYZDr8ce/Documentation.md

-Indicate the type of antenna.
+Indicates the type of antenna.